frslabs/octus-aadhar-offline-android/README.md

 </div>
 ## OctusAadharOffline Error Codes

-Following error codes will be returned on the `onVidusFailure` method of the callback
+Following error codes will be returned on the `onOctusOfflineFailure` method of the callback

 | CODE | DESCRIPTION                  |
 | ---- | ---------------------------- |